GasparyanG/zao/README.md

 ```

 #### Inheritance and `super`
-Saying that programming language supports OO paradigm, but leaving it without inheritance, is one of 7 sins, so here we are.
+Saying that programming language supports OO paradigm, but leave it without inheritance, is one of 7 sins :D, so here we are.

-To be able to inherit from _parent class_ use this syntax:
+For inheritance use the following syntax:
 > `class` **class name** `inherits` **parent name** { ... }

 ```php